Jack Grealish: 2014–2016: Development and maturation

-2016–2019
+2016–2019: Injury and regained form

-On 7 January 2016, Leeds United head coach Steve Evans said that Villa had rejected an enquiry to take Grealish on loan.
-Villa finished the season in last place, ending their status as Premier League ever-presents.
-Grealish played 16 matches, all defeats, breaking a record for worst season previously held by Sunderland's Sean Thornton, who lost in all 11 of his appearances in 2002–03.
 In September, Villa opened an internal disciplinary investigation after reports that Grealish was at a party at a Birmingham hotel which had to be shut down by the police in the early morning.
 In response, owner Tony Xia wrote on Twitter that Grealish had to focus on and off the pitch, and associate with the right people.
 In October, he was suspended for three matches after accepting a charge of violent conduct following a stamp on Conor Coady in Villa's 1–1 draw with Wolverhampton Wanderers.